zwettemaan/CEPSparker/ReadMe.md

 script, and select 'Open'.

-Allow the script to run (be careful - the buttons are positioned in unexpected places and it is easy to get confused and click the 'Cancel' button without noticing).

-You will need to close the Terminal window afterwards.
+Allow the script to run, and close the Terminal window afterwards.

-This script will set the CEP debug flag, which allows you to run the extension without having a proper code signature.
+First, this script will set the CEP debug flag on your computer, which allows you to run the extension without having a proper code signature.

 Then the script will create a subfolder for the extension in